 - Explain topics in diverse ways, leveraging today’s available digital resources;

-- Involve students in blended opportunities for reflection, discussion, investigation, practice, assessment;
+- Involve students in blended opportunities for reflection, discussion, investigation, practice, and assessment;

 - Personalize and enrich students’ learning experience;